Ewins518/Flask_ML_model_deployement/README.md

-# Flask for ML model deployement
+# Flask for ML model deployment

 ## Overview
 This project demonstrates how to deploy a Machine Learning model using Flask to create a web application for making predictions online.
 The deployed model predicts fuel consumption in miles per gallon (mpg) based on input features.